upman/upman.github.com/_posts/2025-10-15-How-to-write-a-coding-agent-in-169-lines-of-python.md

 5. **Inefficient File Handling**: Reading entire files into the context window is often inefficient and unnecessary.
 An improvement would be to read only top-level definitions (classes, functions) first, allowing the LLM to request specific code blocks as needed.
 We also lack checks to prevent reading huge data files (like large JSON dumps) that would pollute the context.

-6. **Lack of tools**: The coding agent can benefit from having more tools at it's disposal.
+6. **Lack of tools**: The coding agent can benefit from having more tools at its disposal.
 Ex: Run shell commands and inspect output to run linters, tests etc. , find/replace content in files(So LLM doesn't need to output the entire content of a file that needs to be edited), run a browser to fetch documentation or debug frontend by accessing the console.
 But this is tricky, the more tools you give your agent access to, the more stuff ends up in the context window.
 Also, this needs a lot more work in adding security and sanity checks.
 This might look like giving access to only sandbox environments to run commands or read only access to certain resources.

 ### Where to Go From Here?

 While building a basic agent is a fun exercise, the complexities and risks mean that for real-world use, relying on well-developed tools is generally the way to go.

-[GitHub Copilot](https://github.com/features/copilot): Copilot has evolved from it's early days of only being an autocomplete feature.
+[GitHub Copilot](https://github.com/features/copilot): Copilot has evolved from its early days of only being an autocomplete feature.
 It has an agent mode that works pretty well now.

 [Cline](https://docs.cline.bot/getting-started/what-is-cline): Open source VS Code extension with powerful agent capabilities.
 It can integrate with most popular LLMs.
 But works best with Gemini 2.5 Pro and Claude 3.7 in my experience.